google/go-cloud/internal/website/content/howto/runtimervar/_index.md

 Working with runtime variables using the Go CDK takes two steps:

 1. Open the variable with the `runtimevar` provider of your choice.
-2. As many times as needed, use the `Latest` or `Watch` methods to fetch the value of the variable.
+2. Use the `Latest` method to fetch the value of the variable.

 ## Constructors versus URL openers